Sanofi: Head office

 In January 2012, Sanofi moved its head office location to 54, Rue La Boétie in the 8th arrondissement of Paris.
 This former mansion designed by architect René-Patouillard had previously been the head office of Alcatel-Lucent.

 Sanofi's previous head office was located in the 13th arrondissement of Paris, at 174 Avenue de France.
 The architecture of the head office is of the predominant style of the area surrounding the François Mitterrand Library.
 After Sanofi and Aventis merged, the employees at the former Aventis head office in Schiltigheim, Alsace, moved to Paris.

 In November 2022, Sanofi moved into its new global headquarters in the 17th arrondissement of Paris, at 46-48 Avenue de la Grande Armée.

+Corporate offices

+In 2025 Sanofi opened a new 260,000-square-foot U.S. headquarters in May 2025 at M Station West in Morristown, New Jersey.
+Sanofi moved its US headquarters to Morristown, NJ from Bridgewater, NJ which is home to other large companies such as Brother USA, Biocon Biologics, Amneal Pharmaceuticals, and BAUSCH Health.

 Collaborative research

 In addition to internal research and development activities, Sanofi is also involved in publicly funded collaborative research projects, with other industrial and academic partners.
 One example in the area of non-clinical safety assessment is the InnoMed PredTox project The company is expanding its activities in joint research projects within the framework of the Innovative Medicines Initiative of EFPIA and the European Commission.

 In June 2010, Sanofi and the Charité University of Berlin signed a cooperation agreement for the research and development of medicines and therapies.

-On 25 October 2012, Sanofi said its earnings for the third quarter slumped, as generic competitors ate into profits from its Eloxatin cancer treatment.
+In January 2026, Sanofi announced a strategic investment of up to $25 million in Adagene to collaborate on masked antibody therapies.